PostScriptReal/PS-SMD-Tools/README.md

 If you are a Windows/Linux user, you can download binaries for your respective OS and run them without needing to install python.
 The binaries support the following versions of Windows and Linux

 - Windows 8 and above (x86 only)
-- Linux distros using kernel version 5.15 and above (also x86 only)
+- Linux distros running Cinnamon 6.0 and up or distros using kernel version 5.15 and above (also x86 only)

 If your device doesn't meet the above requirements, you must run the program from the source code.